 specifies the number of blocks in the design.
 The values of b must be a power of q, the number of levels of each factor in the design.
-See the section "Block Size Restrictions" on page 628 for details.
+For more information, see the section "Block Size Restrictions" on page 632.
 The size of each block depends on the number of runs in the design, as specified in the SIZE statement.
 If the design has n runs, then each block has n/b runs.
-See the section "Example of a Full Factorial Design in Two Blocks" on page 616 for an illustration of this option.
+For an illustration of this option, see the section "Example of a Full Factorial Design in Two Blocks" on page 622.

-The following statement illustrates how to specify a design arranged in four blocks:
+The following statement specifies a design arranged in four blocks: